 For easy listening but brilliant entertainment with eclectic guests and thought-provoking conversations, subscribe to The Dave Chang Show podcast.
 Chang is a larger-than-life character with guests to match — as they indulge in their passion for food, art, and music, and share great stories of their careers, successes, and guilty pleasures.

 As a successful restaurant owner and celebrity chef himself, Chang’s long-form interviews and ranging conversations are a great insight into the world of restaurateurs at the top of their game.

 Throughout COVID-19 and everything that’s come with it, we’ve been busy creating and gathering resources, we could publish our own restaurant management books.

 To help you hit the ground running when you reopened, we created:

 - Our Restaurant Industry Trends & Insights is another intelligent tool you can use for free.
-We’ve collected the data of more than 350,000 restaurants to measure just how COVID-19 has impacted sales and labor between restaurant categories and states.
+We’ve collected the data of more than 700,000 restaurants to measure just how various restaurant trends are forming and changing.

 7shifts is a team management software designed for restaurants.
 We help managers and operators spend less time and effort scheduling their staff, reduce their monthly labor costs and improve team communication.
 The result is simplified team management, one shift at a time.

 Liam is a freelance writer with 5+ yrs experience writing for life & entertainment brands.
 He loves fine dining but can never say no to gluttonous street food—call him the AA Gill of the street.